 Chris Foster, a 15 year veteran of the wine industry, has been a long-time fan of Herb Lamb Vineyards and advocate for hard-to-find Napa Valley wineries that have a passion for the terroir in their vineyards and the wines they produce.
 His love and knowledge of great wine and his personalized hospitality make him a perfect fit as an ambassador for Herb Lamb Vineyards.

-Chris is available Tuesday through Saturday and eager to talk with you, taste with you and help you with your ordering or visiting questions.
-You may contact him at (707) 967-9752 or firstname.lastname@example.org.
+Chris is eager to taste with you and help you with your ordering or visiting questions!
+You may contact him at 707.967.9752 or email@example.com.

 The fruit for our signature HL Vineyards Cabernet Sauvignon and our Two Old Dogs Cabernet Sauvignon are both sourced from different sections and rows of our seven-acre hillside vineyard.
 Located at the base of Howell Mountain just east of St. Helena in the Napa Valley, the north-facing property offers cooling evening fog and morning breezes.